prathamesh213/CallX/README.md

 Let me know with:

-“Start scaffold” (all folders and Docker set) or
+"Start scaffold" (all folders and Docker set) or

-“Start with frontend” (if you prefer step-by-step)
+"Start with frontend" (if you prefer step-by-step)